-- 1. SofTest software must be installed and tested on a student's computer prior to his or her first exam.
+1. Examplify software must be installed and tested on a student's computer prior to his or her first exam that requires Examplify.
 The student must become familiar with using it, including transferring his or her exam electronically.
-If the student is scheduled to take an exam that requires SofTest, he or she will be notified by email prior to his or her first exam.
+If the student is scheduled to take an exam that requires Examplify, he or she will be notified by email prior to his or her first exam that requires Examplify.
 This email will provide links for downloading the software and instructions on how to install and use it.
-Students should install SofTest at least one week before taking the exam.
-This allows time to receive help if there are issues with the SofTest installation on their personal computer. - 2.
-If a student's computer suddenly becomes unusable prior to the beginning of an exam, the student may choose to take the exam on one of the workstations in the library's computer lab (which will have SofTest already installed), or hand write the exam in a blue book. - 3.
+Students should install Examplify at least one week before taking the exam.
+This allows time to receive help if there are issues with the Examplify installation on their personal computer.

+- 2. If a student's computer suddenly becomes unusable prior to the beginning of an exam, the student may choose to take the exam using one of the library's computers (which will have Examplify already installed), or hand write the exam in a blue book. - 3.
 If a computer suddenly becomes unusable during an exam already in progress, the student must use a blue book to finish the exam from the point where the computer stopped working.
-Information Technology personnel will retrieve the work that was completed in SofTest prior to the crash.
+Information Technology personnel will retrieve the work that was completed in Examplify prior to the crash.
 No technical assistance is available during an exam. - 4.
-SofTest is compatible for Microsoft Windows and Macintosh OS.
-More information about supported Windows and Mac versions will be provided in the instructions students will receive prior to exams.
+Examplify is compatible with Microsoft Windows and Macintosh OS.
+More information about supported Windows and Mac versions will be provided in the instructions students will receive prior to any exam that requires Examplify.

-Information Technology Services professionals are available in the Library (or by phone at 651-290-6411) to assist with installing, using, and troubleshooting problems with SofTest.
-They will also be available during every scheduled SofTest, and will be notified of make-up exams by Student Services.
+Information Technology Services professionals are available in the Library (or by phone at 651-290-6411) to assist with installing, using, and troubleshooting problems with Examplify.
+They will also be available during every scheduled final exam, and will be notified of make-up final exams by Student Services.